Alcor (star)

 Alcor (/'ælkɔər/) is a binary star system in the constellation of Ursa Major.
 It is the fainter companion of Mizar, the two stars forming a naked eye double in the handle of the Big Dipper (or Plough) asterism in Ursa Major.
-The two both lie about 83 light-years away from the Sun, as measured by the Hipparcos astrometry satellite.
+The two lie about 83 light-years away from the Sun, as measured by the Hipparcos astrometry satellite.

 Nomenclature

 Alcor has the Flamsteed designation 80 Ursae Majoris.
 Alcor derives from Arabic الخوار al-khawāri, meaning 'faint one'; notable as a faintly perceptible companion of Mizar.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alcor for 80 UMa.

 Mizar and Alcor

-With normal eyesight Alcor appears at about 12 minutes of arc from the second-magnitude star Mizar.
-Alcor is of magnitude 3.99 and spectral class A5V.
+With normal eyesight magnitude 3.99 Alcor (spectral class A5V) appears at about 12 minutes of arc from the second-magnitude star Mizar.

 Mizar's and Alcor's proper motions show they move together, along with most of the other stars of the Big Dipper except Dubhe and Alkaid, as members of the Ursa Major Moving Group, a mostly dispersed group of stars sharing a common birth.
 However, it has yet to be demonstrated conclusively that they are gravitationally bound.
 Recent studies indicate that Alcor and Mizar are somewhat closer together than previously thought: approximately 74,000 ± 39,000 AU, or 0.5–1.5 light-years.
 The uncertainty is due to our uncertainty about the exact distances from us.
 If they are exactly the same distance from us (somewhat unlikely) then the distance between them is only 17800 AU.